 Ingredients

-- 1 Homemade pie crust , unbaked (my recipe makes 2 crusts, so you can freeze the other crust, or cut the recipe in half)
+- 1 Homemade pie crust , unbaked (my recipe makes 2 crusts, so you can freeze the other crust)

 Instructions

-- Prepare my perfect pie crust recipe and place pie dough in an 9 inch pie dish.
+- Prepare my perfect pie crust recipe and place pie dough in a deep dish pie plate.
 Refrigerate while you prepare the pecan pie filling.

-- In a large bowl mix together sugar, brown sugar, salt, corn syrup, and softened (or melted) butter.
+- In a large bowl cream together sugar, brown sugar, salt, corn syrup, and softened (or melted) butter.
 Mix in the eggs and vanilla.

 - Reserve a few pecans and stir the rest into the batter.
 Pour into unbaked pie shell.
 Add a few of the reserved pecans on top of the pie in any empty spots, to make it look pretty.
 Use a small spoon to cover them with batter.